andrew-johnson-4/AI4P/README.md

 | pink line	     | parallel                           |	\|\|
 | grey circle	     | perpendicular                    |	⊥
 | grey line	     | perpendicular                      |	⊥

+This embedding only uses 10 colors.
+So the state machine is customizable, although there tends to be overlap.